RascalSoftware/RAT-Docs/source/reference/matlab/entryFunctions.rst

 ===================
 RAT Entry Functions
 ===================
-The user should begin by creating a project and controls object, then the user can run RAT like shown below
+Once a project and controls class have been created, RAT is run via the `RAT` function:

 .. code-block:: MATLAB
     :caption: Sample usage of RAT class.